m0h4jir/aws-clf02/04-Billing_Pricing_and_Support.md

         * AWS and on-premise license manager.
         * Fine-tune your license costs.

+ ### **Consolidated Billing**:

+You can use the **consolidated billing** feature in AWS Organizations to consolidate billing and payment for multiple AWS accounts or multiple Amazon Internet Services Pvt.
+Ltd (AISPL) accounts.
+Every organization in AWS Organizations has a *master account* that pays the charges of all the *member accounts*.
+The master account is also called a payer account, and the member account is also known as a linked account.

+Consolidated billing has the following benefits:

+**One bill** – You get one bill for multiple accounts.

+**Easy tracking** – You can track the charges across multiple accounts and download the combined cost and usage data.

+**Combined usage** – You can combine the usage across all accounts in the organization to share the volume pricing discounts and Reserved Instance discounts.
+This can result in a lower charge for your project, department, or company than with individual standalone accounts.

+**No extra fee** – Consolidated billing is offered at no additional cost.

+If you have access to the payer account, you can see a combined view of the AWS charges that the linked accounts incur.
+You also can get a cost report for each linked account.
+AWS and AISPL accounts can’t be consolidated together.
+If your contact address is in India, you can use AWS Organizations to consolidate AISPL accounts within your organization.

+When a linked account leaves an organization, the linked account can no longer access Cost Explorer data that was generated when the account was in the organization.
+The data isn’t deleted, and the payer account in the organization can still access the data.
+If the linked account rejoins the organization, the linked account can access the data again.

+**Consolidated Billing** allows multiple AWS accounts to be billed together, offering several benefits:

+- **Centralized Payment**: Instead of receiving individual bills for each AWS account, a single bill is generated for all accounts under a master account.
+- **Volume Discounts**: By combining usage across accounts, consolidated billing can unlock volume-based discounts (such as for EC2 instances, S3 storage, etc.).
+- **Cost Visibility**: The consolidated bill provides a comprehensive view of total usage and costs, with detailed breakdowns per account and service.
+This helps in understanding overall spending.
+- **Simplified Billing Management**: It reduces administrative overhead by centralizing payments and reducing the number of invoices.

 **4.3 Identify resources available for billing support**

  ## [Support Plans](https://aws.amazon.com/premiumsupport/plans/)